SansGuidon/bookmarks/README.md

 * [Guillaume Gouessan](http://guillaumegouessan.com/talk/move/) - Making things move when you are a front-end developer / good animating advices
 * [Brian Kelly](https://morethancoding.com/2013/03/12/ux-then-architecture-then-tools/) - (2013) UX, Then Architecture, Then Tools
 * [Brian Kelly](https://morethancoding.com/2012/10/24/the-web-apis-you-use-will-fail/) - (2012) The Web APIs You Use Will Fail
-* [tota11y](https://khan.github.io/tota11y/) - an accessibility visualization toolkit testing accessibility (a11y) of your site + showing what is wrong in your document
+* [tota11y](https://khan.github.io/tota11y/) - an accessibility visualization toolkit testing accessibility (a11y) of your site + showing what is wrong in your document.
+Also available as a bookmarklet on the same page.
 * [brunopulis/awesome-a11y](https://github.com/brunopulis/awesome-a11y) - A curated list about accessibility / A11Y
 * [Ian Lurie](https://www.portent.com/blog/user-experience/code-coverage-page-speed.htm) - (2017) Code Coverage Analysis for Better Page Speed
 * [Augustin Kendall](https://www.portent.com/blog/content-strategy/user-experience-content.htm) - (2017) What Is the User Experience of Content?